BANFIELD | My Songs

 RUN TIME: 1 HR 45 MINUTES

 Michael Mizrahi returns to Madison to perform Beethoven’s Piano Concerto No.1 alongside Beethoven’s Symphony No. 6, the Pastoral, in this delayed celebration of the composer’s 250th anniversary.
 The Pastoral Symphony with its inspiration of nature, set the stage for others to follow.
-Composer in Residence Dr. William (Bill) Banfield, takes to the stage performing his own songs for guitar and orchestra, as he continues year two of a three year residency
+Composer in Residence Dr. Bill Banfield, takes to the stage performing his own songs for guitar and orchestra, as he continues year two of a three-year residency.

 Praised as "intrepid" (Philadelphia Inquirer), "engaging" (Houston Chronicle), and "endlessly fascinating" (WQXR New York), pianist Michael Mizrahi has won acclaim for his compelling performances of a wide-ranging repertoire and his ability to connect with audiences of all ages.
 He has appeared as concerto soloist, recitalist, chamber musician, and teaching artist across the United States and abroad.